b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 In the citation of the recommended reading that follows, [Light](https://en.m.wikipedia.org/wiki/Jennifer_S._Light) (1999) I contend, has produced a valuable piece of technological revisionism, where women are rewritten into the early days of computer history, where they had been systematically written out of.
 Read this work.

 * Light, Jennifer S. (1999).
-'When Computers were women' in *Technology and Culture*, July 1999, Vol 40, Issue 3, Research Library Core, pp. 455 - 483.
+'When Computers Were Women' in *Technology and Culture*, July 1999, Vol 40, Issue 3, Research Library Core, pp. 455 - 483.

 **2. Punch Cards and Paper Tape:**